pgoel05/stackoverflow/README.md

 2. What are the salary trends?
 3. What mode of formal education plays a vital role?
 4. Did bootcamp have any impact on developer's career?
-5. Can we predict the salary based on given features?

 ## File Descriptions <a name="files"></a>

 Here I have kept 2 python notebooks:
 1. DiveIntoTheField - To answer first 4 questions (EDA)
-2. Salary_Prediction - To find out the answer to the question number 5
+2. Salary_Prediction - To predict salary based on given features

 ## Model Optimization <a name="optimization"></a>